 Drennan V, Halter M, Brearley S, Carneiro W, Gabe J, Gage H, et al Health Serv Deliv Res 2014;2(16).doi.org/10.3310/hsdr02160

 The study started in 2010 and was completed in 2013.
 The report was published in 2014 and is free to download or view on the NIHR Journal website .

-A brief summary of the study
+A brief summary of the study and the findings